nhs-england-tools/repository-template/docs/adr/ADR-003_Acceptable_use_of_GitHub_PAT_and_Apps_for_authN_and_authZ.md

 - Create a shared email address [england.[repository-name]-app@nhs.net](england.[repository-name]-app@nhs.net) by filling in the `New shared mailbox request` form using the Internal Portal (ServiceNow)
   - Delegate access to this mailbox for the GitHub organisation owners, administrators and the engineering team
 - Create a GitHub bot account named `[repository-name]-app` using the email address mentioned above
+  - Use the `nhs.net` email address as the default and only email
+  - Set the email address as private
+  - Make profile private and hide any activity
+  - Block command line pushes that expose email
+  - Set up commit signing
+  - Flag unsigned commits as unverified
 - [Register new GitHub App](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app) under the `[repository-name]-app` bot account with a name following a pattern that could include information like `[Team] [Repository Name] [Purpose]`, which would help to search for and identify owners of the app once it is installed within the GitHub organisation
   - Make note of the `App ID`
   - Generate and store securely a `Private key` for the app